Graduate Department of Art History

 Master of Arts (MA) in Museum and Cultural Heritage Studies

 This degree offers theoretical and practical training in the investigation and management of cultural heritage.
-It is aimed at both those who wish to study museum practices and cultural heritage as an academic subject and those who wish to obtain employment in museums and other cultural heritage agencies.
+It is aimed at both those who wish to study museum practices and cultural heritage as an academic subject and those who wish to obtain employment in museums, archives, historic sites, and other cultural heritage agencies.
 The MA provides students with the necessary research, conceptual, and analytical skills needed to fill the demand for qualified museum and cultural heritage professionals and to provide a solid academic foundation for advanced research.
+The program offers two tracks, one in which students relocate to the Ringling Museum of Art in Sarasota, Florida, for the completion of internship and capstone projects and another in which students remain in Tallahassee for the same at local museums and/or cultural heritage institutions.

 A minimum grade of “B–” is necessary for courses to be counted toward fulfillment of these credits.